viamrobotics/docs/docs/components/arm/eva.md

 # SMEs: Bucket, Motion
 ---

-Configure an `eva` arm to integrate a [Automata Eva](https://automata.tech/products/hardware/about-eva/) robotic arm into your robot.
+Configure an `eva` arm to integrate a [Automata Eva](https://automata.tech/products/hardware/about-eva/) robotic arm into your machine.

 Configure an `eva` arm as follows: